BAC1/RestApi/Readme.md

 gradle wrapper --gradle-version 2.13
 ```

+* Open the file **RestApi/gradle/wrapper/gradle-wrapper.properties** and enter a gradle version 4.0 or higher
+for property **distributionUrl**.
+For the latest gradle versions see [here](https://services.gradle.org/distributions/).

 #### JAVA_HOME
 Make sure Java 8 is set for the JAVA_HOME variable on your local machine (Windows and Linux)